yhyakuna/katacoda-scenarios/vault-policy-templating/intro.md

   }
   ```

 However, this makes the management and delegation tasks challenging.
-For example, allowing a user to change their own password by invoking the
-`auth/userpass/users/<user_name>/password` endpoint can require either a policy for _every user_ or requires the use of Sentinel which is a part of [Vault Enterprise](/docs/enterprise/sentinel/index.html).

-> This guide highlights the use of ACL templating which was introduced in **Vault 0.11**.
+> This guide highlights the use of ACL policy path **templating** which was introduced in **Vault 0.11**.